 And I have to say “Cheers!” to everyone who has shown enough confidence in me so far to allow me to contribute to their projects.
 And thanks for the great support from those who have given us great shout outs and RTs etc.

-So what am I working on?
-Well there’s Space Warp (early promo art above), from none other than the Godfather of British Comics, Pat Mills and his Millsverse books.
+Space Warp early promo art above, from none other than the Godfather of British Comics, Pat Mills and his Millsverse books.

 The book is out now (as of the end of July 2020) and available on Amazon and Comicsology: 6 stories, 70+ pages, painted colour colour by myself (pencils by Mike Donaldson), and black and white art interiors.
 With bonus material available on the site.